< Go back to Minutes menu

 1. Apologies for Absence

-Hazel Ellis, Adrian Coltman, Mike & Penny Betteridge, Peter Foulston, Naomi Watts-Kitto, Robert Jones, Malcolm Robertson, Kay Woodward, Steve Jones-Blackett.
+Hazel Ellis, Adrian Coltman, Mike & Penny Betteridge, Peter Foulston, Naomi Watts-Kitto, Robert Jones, Malcolm Robertson, Kay McDowell, Steve Jones-Blackett.

 2. Minutes of the last AGM 23rd Jan 2015

 It's 20 years ago this month that a public meeting took place to discuss Woodland Management in Gledhow Valley Woods.
 It was held at Gledhow School on March 26th 1996.

 As a result of that meeting, a Core Group of interested persons was formed to discuss the way forward.
 At the first Core Group meeting on 3rd October 1996 at the Nags Head in Town Street, 8 people were in attendance.
 From the minutes of this meeting, under the heading "Elect Officers", I quote, "It was agreed that Martin (Calvert) would be Chair for the time being"!

 2015 was a momentous year, with work on Audrey's Meadow taking up much of the time, leading to completion of Audrey's meadow in October.